Email Security

 • Disconnect from the Internet: Disconnecting the infected device from the Internet can prevent the botmaster from issuing further commands and receiving information from the bot.

-• Run an Antivirus Scan: Antivirus software can detect and remove the malware that is used to control the bot.
+• Run an antivirus scan: Antivirus software can detect and remove the malware that is used to control the bot.
 It's important to use an up-to-date antivirus program, as older versions may not be able to detect newer strains of botnet malware.

-• Remove the Malware: Once the malware has been detected, follow the instructions provided by the antivirus software to remove it.
+• Remove the malware: Once the malware has been detected, follow the instructions provided by the antivirus software to remove it.
 This may involve restarting the device and entering safe mode to isolate and remove the malware.

-• Change Passwords: After removing the malware, it's important to change any passwords that may have been compromised.
+• Change passwords: After removing the malware, it's important to change any passwords that may have been compromised.
 This can help prevent the botmaster from regaining control of the device.

-• Restore from a Backup: If the malware has caused significant damage to the device, restoring from a known-good backup may be the best option.
+• Restore from a backup: If the malware has caused significant damage to the device, restoring from a known-good backup may be the best option.
 This will erase all the data on the device and replace it with a known-good version.

-• Contact Law Enforcement: If sensitive information has been stolen or used in illegal activities, it may be necessary to contact law enforcement.
+• Contact law enforcement: If sensitive information has been stolen or used in illegal activities, it may be necessary to contact law enforcement.
 They can help track down the individuals responsible and bring them to justice.

-• Educate Users: Educating users about the dangers of botnets and how to avoid becoming infected can be an effective way to prevent future infections.
+• Educate users: Educating users about the dangers of botnets and how to avoid becoming infected can be an effective way to prevent future infections.

 Botnet Defense and Protection with Mimecast

-As leaders in email security and resilience, Mimecast can help protect your organization from botnet infection and other email-based attacks using a range of best-in-class solutions tailored to your specific requirements.
+As leaders in advanced email security, Mimecast can help protect your organization from botnet infection and other email-based attacks using a range of best-in-class solutions tailored to your specific requirements.
 We offer organizations of any size a fast and easy integration with other security tools, advanced administration capabilities, and easy compliance with the latest regulations, as well as cutting edge AI solutions and fast incident response.
 This means our world-class email solutions can help prevent a comprehensive range of attacks, including botnet infection and phishing scams among many others.

 The Bottom Line